Your dental health is far more important than many people realize.

 However, the military takes a different stance when it comes to adult teeth, especially injuries or diseases which caused teeth removal.

-Anything that prohibits you from chewing normal food is a disqualifying dental health factor.
+Anything that prohibits you from chewing food normally is a disqualifying dental health factor.

 The military considers cases of dental implants following adult teeth removal differently.